-- All pipelines feed into the main pumping station on the west side of First Avenue next to the Hesse building.
-A bypass pipe was recently installed at the pumping station to handle any obstruction in the flow. - From the pumping station, sewerage is then pumped through pipes running northnorthwest for about three miles to a secondary treatment plant in Belford on Center Avenue.
+• All pipelines feed into the main pumping station on the west side of First Avenue next to the Hesse building.
+A bypass pipe was recently installed at the pumping station to handle any obstruction in the flow.

-- Maximum plant capacity is 10.8 million gallons per day (mgd), as authorized by the New Jersey Department of Environmental Protection.
-It currently treats 9 million gallons per day leaving a reserve capacity of 1.8 mgd.
-The largest share 6.9 mgd comes from Middletown Township, whose residents all have sewers. - Atlantic Highlands is entitled to send up to 1.3 mgd to the Belford plant. - Average Atlantic Highlands' flow in 2006 was 400 -500 mgd and it has gone as low as 900,000 gallons per day.
+- From the pumping station, sewerage is then pumped through pipes running northnorthwest for about three miles to a secondary treatment plant in Belford on Center Avenue. - Maximum TOMSA plant capacity is 10.8 million gallons per day (mgd), as authorized by the New Jersey Department of Environmental Protection.
+It currently treats 9 mgd leaving a reserve capacity of 1.8 mgd.
+The largest share, 6.9 mgd, comes from Middletown Township. - Average Atlantic Highlands' flow in 2017 was 449,000 gallons per day.
+In 2018 the sewer flow averaged 519,000 gallons per day.
+The maximum flow is 624,000 gallons per day.